HackNC/hacknotify/README.md

 Automate input, but allow interactive confirm:

-`hacknotify -m "I'm making a note here - Huge Success" -s [TEST] -g hackers`
+`hacknotify -m "I'm making a note here - Huge success" -s [TEST] -g hackers`

 Do it all from a python interpreter: